lunarc/lunarc_docs/docs/batch_system.md

 You also need to check whether environment variables still have the required values.
 If the software you are using has a set-up script, you might need to re-run that script.

-## Known issues with the interactive command

-None at the time of writing.